reasonableprototype/reasonableprototype.github.io/_posts/2017-09-01-hypothesis-to-enhancements.md

 * Respondents struggled to comprehend the output correctly, i.e. what each element represents - too many values/ aggregates to process at once
 * Average score for the chart interpretation test is 4.4 out of 7, i.e. 63% accuracy.
 No noticeable difference found between roles and expertise level
 * Respondents said they find it hard to configure what they want both in values and formatting
-* Only 30% respondents were able to correctly how Color buckets work, and many didn’t see the use case for it
+* Only 30% respondents were able to correctly how colour buckets work, and many didn’t see the use case for it
 * ‘Size by’ is the least understood feature.
 80% didn't understand how it works and 70% said they won't use it.
 60% couldn't explain what the size of the segment represent